jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-the-human-condition-productivity-will-replace-meaning/index.md

 >The endlessness of the laboring process is guaranteed by the ever-recurrent needs of consumption; the endlessness of production can be assured only if its products lose their use character and become more and more objects of consumption, or if, to put it another way, the rate of use is so tremendously accelerated that the objective difference between use and consumption, between the relative durability of use objects and the swift coming and going of consumer goods, dwindles to insignificance.

-Work has regressed to circular time.
-Advertising preys on our natural vulnerabilities.
-Rather than produce artifacts that matter, we create products to be consumed like food.
-We work to stay alive.
+Rather than produce artefacts that matter, we create products to be consumed like food.
+Work has regressed to a cycle of mere subsistence.
+In our jobs today we attend meetings that no one needs to be in, to discuss projects we don’t believe in, to sell products that people don’t want.

+And things don’t fare much better when we’re on the other side of the counter, as consumers.
+Thanks to the ubiquity of advertising, we buy things we don’t need, to solve problems we don’t have, to appease fears that are as manufactured as their solutions.

 While work is being reduced to labor, Arendt also warns that action is being reduced to work-like practice.
 Rather than spontaneously disclose our true selves, our activities are increasingly calculated, goal-directed, and guided by efficiency: individual human beings have fragmented into data points.

-But Arendt thinks if we want our lives to be meaningful we need to create space for original _action_, not just calculation.
+Given that tech companies now track everything from our steps and heart rates, to our scrolling habits and purchasing preferences, such analysis may seem remarkably prescient; but Arendt saw the signs decades ago.

-Unfortunately, our modern conception of the _vita activa_ de-emphasizes the activities with the highest scope for meaning, and elevates those with the lowest.
+Our modern conception of the _vita activa_, she warned, de-emphasizes the activities with the highest scope for meaning (free original actions) and elevates those with the lowest (labor and work).

+Due to this flawed conception, politics and wider society increasingly serve private, short-term pleasures, reducing public life to a cost–benefit analysis of personal concerns, rather than a space for meaningful political dialogue, action, and change.

-We are thus on course to become stuck in accelerating cycles of labor and consumption.
-We will become exhausted cogs in a punishing machine with nowhere else to go.
-Free action will be replaced by instrumentalization.
-Meaning will be replaced by productivity…
+As the cycles of labor and consumption continue to accelerate, we will become exhausted cogs in a punishing machine with nowhere else to go.

 ## So, what can we do?